 The MIX IN: Cultural Tourism Event

-The MIX IN is back!
-An evening event designed to inspire and develop collaborations around cultural tourism across the Dundee and Angus region.
-Creative Dundee and Scottish Enterprise are pleased to be hosting the event on Thursday 15 June 2017, 6 – 9pm at Hospitalfield House in Arbroath.
+The MIX IN was an evening event on 15th June 2017 designed to inspire and develop collaborations around cultural tourism across the Dundee and Angus region.
+Creative Dundee partnered with Scottish Enterprise to lead and host this event at Hospitalfield House in Arbroath.
+Hearing from a number of speakers on a range of cultural tourism topics, attendees discussed the issues and opportunities – current and future, urban and rural.

-Cultural Tourism describes a visitor’s engagement with a particular place to experience their cultural activities, whilst gaining an understanding into the lifestyles of people that live there.
+Cultural Tourism can describe a visitor’s engagement with a particular place to experience their cultural activities, whilst gaining an understanding into the lifestyles of people that live there.

 With the significant increase in tourists expected to the area over the next few years, there’s a huge opportunity to make sure that the products and services are appealing to visitors coming to experience our vibrant cultural offer.
 You can read a profile of the type of visitors the region expects to see more of on Visit Scotland’s website here.

-The MIX IN gives you the chance to hear from a number of speakers on a range of cultural tourism topics – current and future, urban and rural.
-Alongside many local speakers including Cultural Tourism Fund receipients, we’re delighted that Alex Saint, Managing Director of Creative Tourist based in Manchester will join us to speak about her experiences of cultural tourism.
-You can also share your own work, connect with others and discuss the opportunities for cultural tourism across the region.
+Alongside many local speakers including Cultural Tourism Fund receipients, we were delighted that Alex Saint, Managing Director of Creative Tourist based in Manchester joined us to speak about her experiences of cultural tourism.
+The event gave attendees the chance to share your their work, connect with others and discuss the opportunities for cultural tourism across the region.

-Through this free event held in a remarkable venue, Hospitalfield House, with refreshments provided, we aim to ensure those working within the creative and tourism industries are well connected, visible and continue to thrive.
+Through this free event held in a remarkable venue, Hospitalfield House, we aimed to ensure those working within the creative and tourism industries are well connected, visible and continue to thrive.

 This is the second MIX IN that has been hosted locally, the first was in 2015 connecting the food/drink and creative industries – you can read more about this event here.